oduameh/node-course/docs/Instructions/keys-and-wallets.md

 --out-file ~/preview/tx/tx1.raw
 ```

-You should see at the bottom of the command an Estimated fee in lovelace for the transaction.
+The estimated fee in lovelace for the transaction will be displayed:

 ![fee1](/img/estfee1.png)

-Once we have the transaction file built (`tx1.raw`), sign the transaction with the wallet1 `payment.skey`:
+Sign the transaction with the wallet1 `payment.skey`:

 ```
 cardano-cli conway transaction sign --tx-body-file ~/preview/tx/tx1.raw \